Bankruptcy Court Refuses To Allow LAPD Officer To Discharge $900,000 Debt Based On His Malicious Use Of Excessive Force

 DeSimone still hopes to hold the City of Los Angeles liable as DG’s case against the city is on appeal after the July 17, 2019 jury verdict in favor of the City of Los Angeles and former Police Chief Charlie Beck because by not disciplining Cardona and subsequently promoting him, they effectively approved, or ratified, the misconduct.

 DeSimone added, “The LAPD had all the evidence we used at trial but exonerated Cardona and then promoted him.
 This illustrates why people are out in the streets.
 Officers who injure and kill people unnecessarily are not held accountable for their conduct. “

 As for DG, DeSimone said, “This case demonstrates how achieving justice for a client is a marathon, not a sprint.
 Cardona’s assault on DG changed the trajectory of DG’s life.
 He now has a Master’s Degree in physical education and kinesiology but is considering going into the military because he can’t find a job in his field.
 This is why we will pursue every possible avenue obtaining justice for DG.”

-At V. James DeSimone Law, our Los Angeles employment law and civil rights attorneys are committed to justice.
+At V. James DeSimone Law, our Los Angeles employment law and civil rights attorneys are commitment to justice.
 For more than 30 years, we have been focused on representing individuals whose employee or civil rights have been violated.
 We believe no one should be a victim of such mistreatment, and passionately fight for the individuals who have been.
 Our team prides itself on being the tenacious advocates these individuals can rely on to pursue justice on their behalf.
 Jim DeSimone is an award-winning attorney who is recognized as one of the top civil rights lawyers in the State of California.